 Disinfecting and wiping down any hard surfaces, especially door handles, light switches, and phones

 While cleaning can be a solitary activity, many people find lively music helps keep their spirits up as they clean.

 Cleaning Products for Your Home Office

 Cleaning products are needed to truly clean and disinfect a home office after organizing and tidying up.

 For sensitive noses or places without good air circulation, unscented cleaners can help keep chemical odors down.
 Cleaners with various other scents, such as floral, fresh, citrus, clean, fruit, linen, mint, nutty, and vanilla, are also available.

-For those trying to keep a greener home and work area, there are more eco-conscious cleaners and supplies available.
-For office meetings in person, rather than getting a cup of coffee in a paper or plastic cup at the local coffee shop, you can bring a reusable, washable tumbler.
+For those trying to keep a greener home and work area, more eco-conscious cleaners and supplies are available.
+Additionally, bring a reusable, washable tumbler for office meetings in person rather than getting a cup of coffee in a paper or plastic cup at the local coffee shop.
 It’ll keep the drink hotter or colder for longer, is a good investment, and is something that can be used for years rather than a day.